 Gold and Silver Era, 1863-1900 -- A narrative history of the of the railroad and mining activities in Bingham Canyon during the years that gold and silver were being mined, including history of the pioneering Bingham Canyon & Camp Floyd narrow gauge railroad, and the narrow gauge mule tram.

 Copper Era, 1900-1914 -- A narrative history of the railroad and mining activities in Bingham Canyon after copper began to be mined in larger quantities.
-Coverage includes the construction of the Copper Belt Railway to replace the original mule tramway, and the consolidation of the mining companies into the United States Mining, Boston Consolidated, and Utah Copper companies.
+Coverage includes the construction of the Copper Belt Railroad to replace the original horse tramway, and the consolidation of the mining companies into the United States Mining, Boston Consolidated, and Utah Copper companies.

-- Copper Belt Railway -- Separate page describing the standard-gauge railroad that supported the early years of Bingham Canyon's copper era, using Shay locomotives.
+- Copper Belt Railroad -- Information about the standard-gauge railroad that supported the early years of Bingham Canyon's copper era, using Shay locomotives.

 - Bingham & Garfield Railway -- A timeline of events for the Bingham & Garfield Railway.

 During the early years of copper production in Bingham Canyon, several mining companies used either railroads or aerial tramways to transport their ore.
 In the 1895-1910 period, these included the following (in roughly chronological order):

 - Utah Consolidated (1896-1923) (Carr Fork) (original Highland Boy mine; to Utah-Apex)

 - Bingham Copper and Gold Mining Co.
 (1898-1901); Bingham Consolidated (1901-1907)